jbkoh/jbkoh.github.io_source/content/home/source_code.md

 +++

-* UCSD Data Sharing [link](http://http://mesl-exp.ucsd.edu:1713/-) I share time sereis data and metadata of sensors in buildings of UCSD.
+* [UCSD Data Sharing](http://http://mesl-exp.ucsd.edu:1713): I share time sereis data and metadata of sensors in buildings of UCSD.
-* Brick [link](http://brickschema.org): Brick is an opensource unified metadata schema for buildings.
+* [Brick](http://brickschema.org): Brick is an opensource unified metadata schema for buildings.
 It has an active community.
 Please contact me if you have interests in building metadata.